TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 **Status:** causally established by controlled intervention, reproduced in three independent environments.
-Two follow-up controls (2026-09-11) establish that the dense adjacent-pair circuit structure is **required**, and that the effect spans Qiskit 1.4.6 through 2.5.2 unchanged. **Where the time goes is measured; the mechanism inside those passes is not.** `VF2Layout` and `VF2PostLayout` account for 99.9% of the time, each consuming the level-3 call budget in full and reporting `NO_SOLUTION_FOUND` for a layout that provably exists.
-An earlier revision of this document attributed that to the VF2++ node ordering in `rustworkx.vf2_mapping`; Qiskit 2.x does not call that function, and the attribution is retracted — see "Reported upstream, and rejected" below.
+Two follow-up controls (2026-09-11) establish that the dense adjacent-pair circuit structure is **required**, and that the effect spans Qiskit 1.4.6 through 2.5.2 unchanged. `VF2Layout` and `VF2PostLayout` account for 99.9% of the time, each consuming the level-3 call budget in full and reporting `NO_SOLUTION_FOUND` for a layout that provably exists. **Qiskit's own VF2 implementation uses the VF2++ node ordering** (`with_vf2pp_ordering()`, read from source 2026-09-11) — the same heuristic whose failure on exactly this pattern is measured below against `rustworkx`.
+Whether the two implementations fail for the same reason is not established.
 One topology family (`CouplingMap.from_grid`).

 **This is not a finding about PSF-Zero.** It surfaced while benchmarking PSF-Zero against coupling maps, but it is a property of Qiskit's transpiler and it affects